Ngai-Lam-Chou/2420-Assignment-1/README.md

 **Note** :`list-user` specify for custom image only
 ### Create a New Personal Access Token
+Personal Access Token is like your account name and password.
+It is a common way for linking a web service account to your API.

 1. Go to https://cloud.digitalocean.com/account/api/tokens and click **Generate New Token**